 So if you want to HOLD someone’s attention, don’t give them closure right away!

-Cialdini saw that the best popular science writers were actually mystery writers!
-They described a mystery, then slowly unfolded the scientific explanation for the mystery.
-This pulls people into the book and makes them engaged because when they understand the mystery, they want to know the solution to the mystery.
+And what he found was that the best science writers were actually mystery writers!
+They first described a mystery, then slooooowly unfolded the scientific explanation for the mystery.
+This pulls people into the book because they want to know the solution to the mystery.

 These associations are NOT by accident.
 They were carefully engineered by the best businesspeople and marketers in the world.
 Here’s how Cialdini talks about it:

 Advertisers have been using the tactic for more than a century: they present something that attracts their target audience—a beautiful vista, a good-looking model, a popular celebrity—and then link it to the product through nothing more than a simultaneous presence inside the ad.